The Carousel bar at Hotel Monteleone where you slowly rotate around the bar.

 There has been so amazingly much things to do that i dont even know where to start but here are a few short glimpses, every day has been totally awesome and very intense.

-I’ ve had well crafted cocktails from the worlds best bartenders and i” ve tried the worst you can get here as well – like the so called handgrenades and the infamous (at least among cocktail folks) Pat O’ Briens Hurricane – i knew it was going to be bad but not that bad..they’re almost undrinkable.
-Oh no..the are undrinkable.
+I’ ve had well crafted cocktails from the worlds best bartenders and i” ve tried the worst you can get here as well – like the so called handgrenades and the infamous (at least among cocktail folks) Pat O’ Briens Hurricane – i knew it was going to be bad but not that bad..they look prety but they’re cloyingly sweet and made from a chemical instant mix…almost undrinkable.

 When it comes to cocktails this is quite a contrasting place with many choices which adds to the charm.

-The best drink on the table was definetily the coke, the Zombie tasted canned pineapple. (note found in my note-book: “Have you tried industrial machinery oil?
-POB Hurricane) – and oh…have you ever had instant test-tube cocktails?
+The best drink on the table was definetily the coke, the Zombie tasted canned pineapple – and oh…have you ever had instant test-tube cocktails?

 Anyway, if you haven´t done it and come to New Orleans you must try the POB Hurricane at least once – just because.